-- (a) The contract must be awarded with reasonable promptness by written notice to the lowest responsive bid by a responsible bidder whose bid fully meets the requirements of the invitation for bids and these regulations.
-Unsuccessful bidders shall also be promptly notified. - (b) Notice of an award shall only be made by the presentation of a contract with all of the required signatures to the bidder.
+- (b) Notice of an award shall only be made by the presentation of a contract with all of the required signatures to the bidder.
 No other notice of an award shall be made.
 No acceptance of an offer shall occur nor shall any contract be formed until a government contract is written and has been approved by all the officials required by law and regulation.
-Government contracts shall contain a clause which states that the signature of the private contractor shall be the last in time to be affixed to a contract and that no contract can be formed prior to the approval of all required government officials. - (c) In the event all bids exceed available funds and the bid of the lowest responsive and responsible bidder does not exceed those funds by more than five percent (5%), and time or economic considerations preclude resolicitation of work of a reduced scope, the official with expenditure authority may be authorized by the Chief P&S Director to negotiate an adjustment of the bid price including changes in bid requirements, with the lowest responsive and responsible bidder in order to bring the bid price within the amount of available funds.
+Government contracts shall contain a clause which states that the signature of the private contractor shall be the last in time to be affixed to a contract and that no contract can be formed prior to the approval of all required government officials. - (c) In the event all bids exceed available funds and the bid of the lowest responsive and responsible bidder does not exceed those funds by more than five percent (5%), and time or economic considerations preclude resolicitation of work of a reduced scope, the official with expenditure authority may be authorized by the P&S Director to negotiate an adjustment of the bid price including changes in bid requirements, with the lowest responsive and responsible bidder in order to bring the bid price within the amount of available funds.
 The negotiation shall be documented in writing and attached to the bidding documents.

-Section 3-1063 Competitive Sealed Proposals.
+Section 3-103 Competitive Sealed Proposals.